pmocz/pmocz/README.md

 I am a computational scientist and software engineer, with experience developing multi-physics simulation algorithms for advanced heterogeneous computing architectures.
 I have expertise in numerical methods used in computational fluid dynamics, astrophysics, and plasma physics, and designing systems for scientific computing.

-I also have a blog about simulation methods, accessible at the undergraduate level, using Python, I'd like to share with you: [https://philip-mocz.medium.com](https://philip-mocz.medium.com)
+I also have a blog about simulation methods, accessible at the undergraduate level, using Python, which you can find here: [https://philip-mocz.medium.com](https://philip-mocz.medium.com)

 <!--
 **pmocz/pmocz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.